mrled/lightmarks/docs/devnotes.md

 ### ⬜️ Add simple filters for the feeds

 - Do not show Twitter / show only Twitter
-- Do/don't display tags, user notes, user namee
+- Do/don't display tags, user notes, user name
 - Show only bookmarks with notes / do not show bookmarks with notes

 ### ⬜️ Toggle mock/production mode in app